Dasha Kovalova: Professional career

 After college, Kovalova joined the Professional Women's Bowling Association (PWBA) in 2016, the organization having just returned from an 11-year hiatus the year before.
 She won her first professional title at the 2019 USBC Queens major on May 21.
 She would win her second title later in the 2019 season, capturing the Pepsi PWBA Louisville Open on August 10.
 In this event, Kovalova rolled the fourth televised 300 game in PWBA history, and the first of the four to be bowled in a championship match.
 She made a bid for her second major title in the season-ending PWBA Tour Championship, but lost the final match to Shannon O'Keefe.
 Kovalova finished the 2019 season third in PWBA Tour points.

 Following a suspended 2020 season (due to the COVID-19 pandemic), Kovalova won the 2021 PWBA Twin Cities Open on April 24 for her third title.
 On June 19, 2024, she won the PWBA Louisville Open for the second time, earning her fourth PWBA Tour title.
 She finished the 2021 season tied for first in championship round appearances (six).

 Kovalova won her fifth PWBA Tour title on August 6, 2022, at the PWBA Pepsi Classic.
-She finished runner-up to Colombia's Maria Jose Rodriguez in the 2023 PWBA Tour Championship, her best finish in a major event since 2019.
+She finished runner-up to Colombia's Maria José Rodriguez in the 2023 PWBA Tour Championship, her best finish in a major event since 2019.